Stv-devl/Order-summary-component/README.md

 ### Continued development

-I think this kind of work can be done with less code and easier...
+I think this kind of work can be done with less codes and easier...
 I just have to find how.

 ## Author